fizix-io/docker-postgres-backup-restore-s3/README.md

 This dockerfile started out as a fork of the awesome [postgres-backup-s3](https://github.com/schickling/dockerfiles/tree/master/postgres-backup-s3), with a couple of changes:
 - Added restore ability
+- Made it possible to only download backup from s3
 - Made it possible to pin another postgres version in dockerfile
 - Added so backup sends a current.sql.gz along with the timestamped backup
 - Removed cron job (since I have no need for it)
 - Supports both postgres 9.4 and 9.5

 ## Usage